Overview of Ben-My-Chree

 In addition to increasing passenger capacity through the addition of a new 100 person bar area and 100 person quiet lounge, this refit also included adding outside passenger space to the vessel for the first time.
 While the accommodation module and supporting steelwork were fitted during the month long refit, outfitting of the new accommodation took place while the vessel was back in service.

 Vehicles are housed on deck’s 3 and 5 were a total of 1235 lane metres is available.
 Access to these decks is via a single stern ramp.
 All passenger accommodation is on decks 7 and 8.

 Area of operation

-Between 17th April and 8th May 2018 BEN-MY-CHREE will be taken out of service for her biennial overhaul.
-A sum of £1.6m is expected to be spent on this work which will be both above and below deck.
+Between 17th April and 8th May 2018 BEN-MY-CHREE was taken out of service for her biennial overhaul.
+A sum of £1.6m was to be spent on this work which was both above and below deck.

-The Isle of Man Steam packet have announced a proposal to replace the BEN-MY-CHREE by 2019/21 with a new 140m long vessel designed to carry around 800 passengers.
+The Isle of Man Steam packet have announced a proposal to replace the BEN-MY-CHREE by 2020/21 with a new 140m long vessel designed to carry around 800 passengers.
 When that vessel enters service it is planned that BEN-MY-CHREE will be relegated to providing backup duties as third ship to the new vessel and MANANNAN.